Merp4/KeybowFlow/docs/INSTALLATION.md

-# Keybow 2040 Installation Guide
+# Installation Guide

-## Quick start
+## Setup

 1. Download `keybow-device-files.zip` from the project's releases.
-2. Extract the files to your Keybow 2040 device (it appears as the CIRCUITPY drive when connected).
+2. Extract the files to your Keybow 2040 device (appears as the CIRCUITPY drive when connected).
 3. Edit `keymap.py` to customize key behavior.
-4. The device typically restarts after copying files.
+4. The device restarts after copying files.

-## Manual setup (development)
+## Development Setup

-If working from source code:
+For development from source code:

 1. **Copy files manually**: